 Frequently Asked Questions

 High-intensity LED ring lights are the standard solution.
-They mount coaxially with the camera lens and provide consistent directional illumination for component edge contrast.
+Mounted coaxially with the camera lens, they provide steady directional illumination for component edge contrast.
 Low-angle ring lights are preferred for lead coplanarity and solder joint inspection.

-SMT machines run at over 100,000 components per hour.
-Camera exposures must stay below 1 millisecond to avoid motion blur.
-Strobe pulses the LED at peak current during camera exposure, delivering the required brightness for short exposures without exceeding thermal limits.
+SMT machines run at over 100,000 components per hour, so camera exposures have to stay below 1 millisecond to avoid motion blur.
+Strobe pulses the LED at peak current during the camera exposure, delivering the required brightness for short exposures without exceeding thermal limits.

 Backlight illuminators are used for component silhouette inspection, dimensional measurement, lead pitch verification, and nozzle grip confirmation.
-The uniform bright background eliminates surface reflectivity variables.
+The uniform bright background strips out surface reflectivity variables.

-Red LEDs 620-660 nm improve solder/copper contrast.
-Blue LEDs 450-470 nm enhance contrast on green PCB substrates.
+Red LEDs 620-660 nm improve solder-to-copper contrast.
+Blue LEDs 450-470 nm sharpen contrast on green PCB substrates.
 UV at 365-385 nm reveals flux residues.
 NIR at 850 nm inspects through conformal coatings.

-Incorrect illumination reduces edge contrast and creates non-uniform images, causing inaccurate component position readings.
-Correct illumination selection is the most effective way to reduce false reject rates.
+Incorrect illumination cuts edge contrast and produces non-uniform images, which leads to inaccurate component position readings.
+Choosing the right illumination is the most effective way to bring false reject rates down.

 More information about RODER VISION : about us